Although most people associate concrete or asphalt with the material used to create driveways, gravel is a popular option as well.

-This means that your gravel driveway will develop dips, pits, and other imperfections that only worsen over time.
+This means that your gravel driveway will develop dips, pits, and other imperfections (like developing ruts, gaps, and sinkholes) that only worsen over time.

-A gravel driveway needs more maintenance compared to an asphalt or concrete version and does not last as long.
+In many cases, a gravel driveway may need more maintenance compared to an asphalt or concrete version and does not last as long.

 However, it is so inexpensive compared to the other options that for many people this is worth it.

 Especially if it is a long driveway that makes asphalt or concrete prohibitive in terms of cost.

 But you may be able to minimize the movement of the gravel by using a good sealant.

 How to Seal a Gravel Driveway?
 (Different Ways)